SimonLeigh/noaaInterface/README.md

-# Couchbase Connect 2015 - Geospatial Querying Demonstration with Couchbase, Express, Angular.js and node.js.
+# NOAA Couchbase Querying Demonstration with Couchbase, Express, Angular.js and node.js.

-This is the node.js demo for Couchbase Connect.
+This is the node.js demo for Couchbase Querying on NOAA .ish dataset.

 The usual npm commands are available.